mikeabere/rental-frontend/README.md

 # rental-frontend
-This is a rental WEBAPP called Smart-Hama. created using MERN Stack(MongoBB,Express,React,Nodejs) stack.
+This is a rental WEBAPP called Keja-Hama. created using MERN Stack(MongoBB,Express,React,Nodejs) stack.
 The frontend uses vite as the web launcher.
 It is a rental management.